dmangialino/shopping-cart/README.md

 TAX_RATE = .0875

 ## Run the App
-To run the application, run the below command:
+To run the application, run the below command on the command line:

 python shopping_cart.py